Chevrotain/chevrotain/packages/website/docs/tutorial/step3a_adding_actions_visitor.md

   // The Ctx argument is the current CSTNode's children. selectClause(ctx) {
-    // Each Terminal or Non-Terminal in a grammar rule are collected into
+    // Each Terminal or Non-Terminal in a grammar rule is collected into
-    // an array with the same name(key) in the ctx object. let columns = ctx.Identifier.map((identToken) => identToken.image);
+    // an array with the same name (key) in the ctx object. let columns = ctx.Identifier.map((identToken) => identToken.image);

     return {